t-site/psaudo-quantum-resize/README.md

 quantum-resize requires C compiler , /dev/urandom , and libgd graphics library.

+### New qresize1.5 command
+New qresize1.5 command available. shrink output image to 1.5x for more condensed image with suppressed juggy. scale by cascade with a shell script for much more high quality.

 ## quantum-resize for many photograph
-quantum-resize is match for photograph from real world. and good for 2D animation frames. for pure 2D paint ... use waifu2x first.
+quantum-resize is match for photograph from the real world. and good for 2D animation frames. for pure 2D paint ... use waifu2x first.